Yanks lefty Britton has elbow surgery, likely out until May

-NEW YORK (AP) — New York Yankees left-hander Zack Britton had surgery Monday to remove a bone chip from his pitching elbow.
+TAMPA, Fla.
+(AP) — New York Yankees left-hander Zack Britton had surgery Monday to remove a bone chip from his pitching elbow.

 The reliever is likely to be out until at least May and perhaps until summer.
 The team has not specified a timeframe.